tomcam/least-github-pages/docs/markdown-links-to-other-sites.md

 ## Create Markdown links to other sites

+Let's review what happens to links in Markdown files.

-Markdown such as `[contact someone](./contact.md)` gets turned into an HTML link.
+Markdown such as `[contact someone](./contact.md)` gets turned into an HTML link to a page in your repository.
 The part of the link in square brackets, `contact someone` in this case, becomes the anchor text (the visible part of a link, and the part that gets indexed by search engines).
-The part in parentheses, `./contact.md` in this case, gets becomes a reference to an HTML file by the same name, which would be `contact.html` in the current directory.
+The part in parentheses, `./contact.md` in this case, becomes a reference to an HTML file by the same name, which would be `contact.html` in the current directory.

 ### Linking to external web sites using Markdown